It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Blackmail: How Cahill gets Poole to come along.
 See below.

 - By-the-Book Cop: Doyle is a by-the-book Green Beret.
+He and Cahill get into a brief fight over Just Following Orders.

 - Chekhov's Gunman: Lt.
 Quang